 In the U.S., flu season can start as early as October, though it sometimes doesn’t rear its head until January or February.

-But with the added layer of COVID-19 this year, they’re extra important.
+But with the added layer of COVID-19 still in play, they’re extra important.
 “I think we’re going to have to get very comfortable with practicing all of these preventative measures,” Dr. Englund says.
-“If we want to get back to more of a normal life — being able to go out to movie theaters and being able to send our kids to school safely — we’re going to need to practice all of these preventative measures and understand that we’re not only protecting ourselves, but we’re protecting those around us.”
+“Masks, for example, may become a routine part of our lives during these severe respiratory illness seasons.
+And that’s ok, if we’re able to protect people and lower the number of deaths.
+With these preventative measures, we’re not only protecting ourselves, but we’re protecting those around us.”